1st Sant Sat Guru

 3rd Sant Sat Guru

-When Huzur Maharaj returned to Agra as Sant Sat Guru in 1887, He authorized Maharaj Saheb and Babuji Maharaj to hold Satsang at Allahabad, while referring to them both as "Companion Spirits" and "Joint Presidents of Allahabad Satsang".
+When Huzur Maharaj returned to Agra as Sant Sat Guru in 1887, He had asked Maharaj Saheb and Babuji Maharaj to hold Satsang at Allahabad, and referred to them both as "Companion Spirits" and "Joint Presidents of Allahabad Satsang".
 After Huzur Maharaj's departure in 1898, Maharaj Saheb became the spiritual leader and Sant Sat Guru of the Radhasoami Faith.
 His discourses left His followers spellbound as complex spiritual truths were often elucidated along scientific terms.
 Once He had declared that just as Soami Ji Maharaj was the Spiritual Father and Huzur Maharaj the Spiritual Mother, so He was the disciplinarian.
 Like His predecessors, Maharaj Saheb became known far and wide as a Param Sant and initiated many into the Radhasoami Faith.

 While it is true that Maharaj Saheb's tenure as Sant Sat Guru was relatively short, He had accomp-lished a great deal.
 For instance, after the departure of each Sant Sat Guru there had popped up a new dissident group promoting their own version of Sant Mat, and so Maharaj Saheb had formed a Central Council at Soami Bagh to deal with this issue, which remains there to this day.
 He also began the building of the great Samadh of Soami Ji Maharaj at Soami Bagh, after He had dis-mantled the smaller version that had been constructed by Huzur Maharaj at the same location.
 In 1907, Maharaj Saheb shifted the headquarters of His Satsang from Allahabad to Benares and com-menced dictating His English book, Discourses on Radhasoami Faith.
 Although, never finished, it was later published and has since become a Sant Mat classic worldwide, along with Discourses of Maharaj Saheb, also published posthumously.